-From April 2013 your Housing Benefit could be reduced if your home is considered to be too big.
-You will not be affected by this if you are of pension age.
+Also referred to as 'bedroom tax', your Housing Benefit could be reduced if your home is considered to be too big.

-This may apply to you if you have one or more bedrooms than you need.
+This may apply to you if you have one or more bedrooms than you need, you will not be affected by this if you are of pension age.
 If this applies to you your Housing Benefit entitlement will be reduced by 14% for one spare bedroom, or 25% for two or more spare bedrooms.

-For further information please read our Bedroom Tax information sheet.
+For further information please read our bedroom tax information sheet.